No. 6 Arizona hosts Evans and Oregon - WTOP News

 Tucson, Arizona; Saturday, 2 p.m.
 EST

-BOTTOM LINE: Oregon plays the No. 6 Arizona Wildcats after Kwame Evans Jr. scored 22 points in Oregon’s 78-71 victory over the Oregon State Beavers.
+BOTTOM LINE: Oregon visits the No. 6 Arizona Wildcats after Kwame Evans Jr. scored 22 points in Oregon’s 78-71 victory against the Oregon State Beavers.

-The Wildcats are 14-1 on their home court.
-Arizona has a 0-4 record in games decided by 3 points or fewer.
+The Wildcats have gone 14-1 in home games.
+Arizona is fourth in college basketball with 18.8 assists per game.
+Pelle Larsson leads the Wildcats averaging 3.6.

 The Ducks have gone 11-6 against Pac-12 opponents.
-Oregon has a 3-1 record in one-possession games.
+Oregon averages 76.0 points and has outscored opponents by 4.5 points per game.

-TOP PERFORMERS: Caleb Love is averaging 19.3 points, 5.1 rebounds and 3.4 assists for the Wildcats.
-Oumar Ballo is averaging 14.2 points over the last 10 games for Arizona.
+TOP PERFORMERS: Caleb Love is scoring 19.3 points per game with 5.1 rebounds and 3.4 assists for the Wildcats.
+Oumar Ballo is averaging 14.2 points and 11.9 rebounds while shooting 71.8% over the past 10 games for Arizona.

-Jermaine Couisnard is shooting 39.9% and averaging 14.7 points for the Ducks.
-N’Faly Dante is averaging 15.3 points over the last 10 games for Oregon.
+Jermaine Couisnard is scoring 14.7 points per game and averaging 4.6 rebounds for the Ducks.
+Jadrian Tracey is averaging 1.4 made 3-pointers over the last 10 games for Oregon.

 LAST 10 GAMES: Wildcats: 8-2, averaging 89.9 points, 42.3 rebounds, 18.4 assists, 7.0 steals and 3.9 blocks per game while shooting 49.8% from the field.
 Their opponents have averaged 75.4 points per game.